SleipnirGroup/Choreo/docs/choreolib/samples.md

 # Samples

-Choreolib supports swerve and differential drive systems.
+ChoreoLib supports swerve and differential drive systems.
 The only usage difference between using swerve and differential is the type of the sample used.

 ## Swerve Drive